zopefoundation/ZODB/src/ZODB/cross-database-references.rst

 Dissallowing implicit cross-database references
 ===============================================

-The database contructor accepts a xrefs keyword argument that defaults to True.
+The database constructor accepts a xrefs keyword argument that defaults to True.
 If False is passed, the implicit cross database references are disallowed.
 (Note that currently, implicit cross references are the only kind of cross references allowed.)